nwscala/sinatra-project-farmers-and-animals/README.md

 # Farmers and Animals

-description
+This application allows users(farmers) to sign up or log in to their personal accounts and track the number and kind of animals they own.
+It also allows users to view individual animals and see which farmers own them.

 ## Installation
-fork, clone, rake db:migrate, run shotgun

-## Usage

-## Development
+Fork or clone this repository, run rake db:migrate in the console, run shotgun in the console, then navigate to localhost:9393 to start using the app.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/nwscala/math_api_cli.
+Bug reports and pull requests are welcome on GitHub at https://github.com/nwscala/sinatra-project-farmers-and-animals.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License